realcwl/realcwl.github.io/content/posts/lesson_i_learned.md

 Jean-Paul Sartre once said, "In fashioning myself I fashion man[^1]" suggesting that every choice we make sets a moral standard for others.
 That applies here, it's true that those middle managers can justify their actions (or inaction) with the pretext that it's just temporary.
 Yet fundamentally, they chose a path where climbing Google's corporate ladder takes precedence over building an impactful product, or being a good person.
 Essentially, they chose their values through actions.

+My takeaway?
+You should act what you value, and put your moral compass before subordinate goals such as money or power.

-My takeaway from this experience is that, everyone bears the responsibility to shape the world with their values, and it is your action in daily life does that.
+I truly believe that everyone bears the responsibility to shape the world with their values, and it is your action in daily life does that.
 It is crucial to act in accordance with your beliefs to lead a coherent life.
-This, I believe, is an essential expression of a free and independent spirit.
+Admittedly, doing so will be extremely challenging at times.
+But in doing so, I believe, is an essential expression of freedom and independent spirit.

 [^1]: This is from Jean-Paul Sartre's famous [Existentialism Is a Humanism](https://www.marxists.org/reference/archive/sartre/works/exist/sartre.htm), in which he expound how your choice defines you.
 A must read that I highly recommend.